HireTrckr/trckr-full-stack/README.md

 ## Architecture

-The application uses a serverless architecture with Next.js API routes to handle data operations.
+The application uses a serverless architecture with Next.js (Vercel) API routes to handle data operations.
 This keeps Firebase API keys secure by moving them to the server side.

 ### Client-Side